Principles for success

 Three Competency Models have been developed for Change Managers at different points in their career - Foundation, Specialist, Master.
 The skill topic areas are similar across the Models, but the key difference is in the depth and breadth of experience expected at each level.

-The Competency Models are the assessment standard for the three levels of CMI Accreditation.
-If you'd like to find out more about becoming a CMI Accredited Change Manager refer to the Accreditation Handbook.
+The Competency Models are the assessment standard for the three levels of Accreditation.
+If you'd like to find out more about becoming a Change Management Institute Accredited Change Manager refer to the Accreditation Handbook.

 Find out more about our Competency Models in this short animation:

-If you're a CMI Member you can click on the document link below to login and access the full Competency Models.
+If you're a Change Management Institute Member you can click on the document link below to login and access the full Competency Models.

-If you're not a CMI member you can access a preview of the Competency Model below.
+If you're not a Change Management Institute Member you can access a preview of the Competency Model below.